cloudfoundry/diego-release/docs/tls-configuration.md

 ## <a name="tls-configuration"></a>TLS Configuration

-Diego Release can be configured to require TLS for communication with etcd.
-To enable or disable TLS communication with etcd, the `etcd.require_ssl` and `diego.bbs.etcd.require_ssl` properties should be set to `true` or `false`.
-By default, Diego has `require_ssl` set to `true`.
-When `require_ssl` is `true`, the operator must generate TLS certificates and keys for the etcd server and its clients.

-TLS and mutual authentication can also be enabled between etcd peers.
-To enable or disable this, the `etcd.peer_require_ssl` property should be set to `true` or `false`.
-By default, Diego has `peer_require_ssl` set to `true`.
-When `peer_require_ssl` is set to `true`, the operator must provide TLS certificates and keys for the cluster members.
-The CA, server certificate, and server key across may be shared between the client and peer configurations if desired.

-Similarly, TLS with mutual authentication can be enabled for communication to the BBS server, via the `diego.bbs.require_ssl` and `diego.CLIENT.bbs.require_ssl` BOSH properties.
+TLS with mutual authentication can be enabled for communication to the BBS server, via the `diego.bbs.require_ssl` and `diego.CLIENT.bbs.require_ssl` BOSH properties.
 These properties default to `true`.
 When enabled, the operator must provide TLS certificates and keys for the BBS server and its clients (other components in the Diego deployment).

-Finally, TLS with mutual authentication can be enabled for communication to the rep servers on the cell vms, via the `diego.rep.require_tls` and `diego.CLIENT.rep.require_tls` BOSH properties.
+Also, TLS with mutual authentication can be enabled for communication to the rep servers on the cell vms, via the `diego.rep.require_tls` and `diego.CLIENT.rep.require_tls` BOSH properties.
 These properties default to `false`.
 When enabled, the operator must provide TLS certificates and keys for